-This page contains Chapter 8 from
+This page contains the opening portion of Chapter 8 from

-Sustainable Superabundance: A universal transhumanist manifesto for the 2020s and beyond
+Sustainable Superabundance: A universal transhumanist invitation

-8. Abundant health
+8. Towards abundant health

 To recap the previous three chapters: there are good grounds for anticipating that, in the not-so-distant future, there can be plenty of clean energy for all human activities, plenty of nutritious food for everyone, and plenty of material goods for all our worldly needs.
 Twenty first century science and technology place these abundances within our grasp – provided that we are wise enough, and sufficiently strong and agile, to embrace the opportunity.